Saint Stanislaus of Szczepanów's Church, Bydgoszcz: Interiors

 The interiors have been initially equipped by community donations: three chasubles, a missal and two marble holy water fonts offered by Father Malczewski, a golden chalice by the Sawicki family, an altar by the builder Jarocki and a pulpit by the firm "Wielkopolski Przemysł Drzewny".

 During the interwar period, the decoration was enriched with banners of local parish associations.
 The Stations of the Cross were consecrated on February 14, 1926.
 On June 29, 1931, the altar of the Heart of Jesus, funded by the Obermayer family, was consecrated.

 Today, the interiors still display patches of a rich fresco decor, unfortunately mainly repainted and partially plastered.
 The balustrade and the gallery above the entrance are covered with floral polychrome motifs.

 Inside the presbytery are three stained glass windows offered in 1924, by Bernard Śliwiński, Bydgoszcz president, and Artur Franke, a city councillor.
 They portray the Holy Family, Saint Stanislaus of Szczepanów and Saint Bernard.

 The pipe organ was built in 1952, by Józef Sobiechowski from Bydgoszcz.
-It was consecrated by Father pl before an inaugural concert played by Szczepan Jankowski.
+It was consecrated by Father Jan Konopoczyński before an inaugural concert played by Szczepan Jankowski.